Siutan/gman/README.md

 gman add
 ```

 Follow the prompts and enter the username, and personal access token for the GitHub account.
 The username is used to identify the account.
+Find out how to get your access token [Here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 ### Listing Accounts